Where to find fireworks and 4th of July events and what got canceled

-NEW YORK (WABC) -- The annual Macy's Fourth of July Fireworks display will go on as scheduled this year, but there will be some changes due to the coronavirus pandemic.
+NEW YORK (WABC) -- The annual Macy's Fourth of July Fireworks display will go on in New York City, but there will be some changes due to the coronavirus pandemic.

 There will be a series of 5-minute shows in each of the five boroughs starting on Monday, June 29.